-In addition to meeting the Personal and English Language requirements above, applicants for the Master of Arts (Biblical/ Theological Studies) program must possess:
+In addition to meeting the Personal and English Language requirements, applicants for the Master of Theological Studies program must possess:

-- a baccalaureate degree from a recognized accredited university, college or Bible college with a minimum CGPA of 3.0 on a 4.0 scale; - at least 30 hours of liberal arts and science at the undergraduate level; - program pre-requisites include 30 credits in Bible, theology and language studies with a minimum GPA of 3.0 in these courses; - a writing sample in one of the concentration areas (Old Testament, New Testament, Theology).
+- a baccalaureate degree from a recognized accredited university, college or Bible college with a minimum CGPA of 3.0 on a 4.0 scale; - at least 30 hours of liberal arts and science at the undergraduate level; - program pre-requisites include 30 credits in Bible, theology and language studies with a minimum GPAof 3.0 in these courses; - a writing sample in one of the concentration areas (Old Testament, New Testament, Theology).

-If you do not have the necessary pre-requisites, you may be admitted to the Pre-MA(BTS) program until such time as the prerequisites for the MA(BTS) have been completed with grade point average of 3.0 or higher.
-Admission to the MA(BTS) program requires the approval of the program faculty.
+If you do not have the necessary pre-requisites, you may be admitted to the Pre-MTS program until such time as the prerequisites for the MTS have been completed with grade point average of 3.0 or higher.
+Admission to the MTS program requires the approval of the program faculty.